carslaw/async-std-stun-turn/README.md

 The client and server examples are present in the `test.rs` and `main.rs` files respectively.

 ## Build instructions

-### Requirements

-* rustc 1.51.0
-* Cargo 1.51.0
-* Required crates listed in `async_std_stun_turn/src/cargo.toml`
-* Tested on Manjaro Linux and Amazon Linux
-* At least 750mb of storage is required for all of the dependencies that cargo will download.

 ### Build steps

 * `cd async_std_stun_turn/src`